start/up/src/SyntaxNodes/README.md

 The details
 -----------

-Our syntax node constructors hide their optional fields in an `options` argument.
+Our syntax node constructors hide most of their optional fields in an `options` argument.
 If this argument is provided, we assign the optional fields.

 Here's an example of one of those optional fields (`ordinal`):